tildeleb/heapsort/README.md

 As expected, the statistics confirm that there where almost no allocations during the Heapsort and no garbage collections where performed.

-The Go I/O performance is also slower but this could probably be optimized to get closer to the C performance.
+The Go I/O performance is also slower that the C I/O but this can probably be optimized to get closer to the C performance.
+I didn't try.

 Performance Optimizations
 -------------------------